Fast and Efficient 2-bit LLM Inference on GPU: 2/4/16-bit in a Weight Matrix with Asynchronous Dequantization: Asynchronous Dequantization

-\textbf{Approach: Asynchronous dequantization.} Based on the insights above, we design the asynchronous dequantization dataflow as illustrated in Figure \ref{fig:memory align} on GPUs.
+Based on the insights above, we design the asynchronous dequantization dataflow as illustrated in Figure~\ref{fig:m3_gemv} on GPUs.
 With the help of the shared memory, we can overlap the calculating scales of each group and the loading weights of each group.
-Further, we use CUDA primitive \textit{\_\_shfl\_down\_sync()} to reduce the result inside a warp efficiently.
-From the perspective of memory access, we apply vector load (\textit{e.g.} \texttt{double4}) technique to load quantized weights, activation, scales and zeros to minimize the numbers of memory access.
-Algorithm~\ref{gemv kernel} shows the four main parts of our kernel.
-The preprocess (line 1 $\sim$ 3) loads the zeros ($2^{nd}z$) and scales ($1^{st}s$ and $2^{nd}s$) for the 2-order dequantization, corresponding to \ding{192} in Figure \ref{fig:memory align}.
-Then the 2-order dequantization and loading weight $W_{INT}$ and $1^{st}z$ (line 4) provide the scales, zeros and weights for the 1-order dequantization, corresponding to operation \ding{193}.
-The third part is 1-order dequantization and loading input vector $V[\cdot]$ (line 7 $\sim$ 8), corresponding to operation \ding{194}.
-After that, the multiplication (line 10), operation \ding{195} in Figure \ref{fig:memory align} is performed.
-The final part (line 11) is used to reduce data from all threads.
+Further, we use CUDA primitive \texttt{\_\_shfl\_down\_sync()} to reduce the partial result inside a warp in parallel.
+From the perspective of memory access, we apply vector load (\textit{e.g.} \texttt{double4}) technique to load quantized weights, input, scales and zeros to minimize the numbers of memory access.
+Algorithm~\ref{gemv kernel} shows the four main parts including outer loop, inner loop, packed loop and parallel reduction.
+The outer loop (Line 5-24) loads the 2-order zero-points $2^{nd}Z$, quantized 1-order scaling factors $1^{st}S_{int}$ and 2-order scaling factors $2^{nd}S$ from global memory to shared memory.
+Then, it prepares for the 2-order dequantization, corresponding to \ding{192} in Figure~\ref{fig:m3_gemv}.
+The inner loop (Line 10-23) loads the quantized weight $W_{int}$ and the 1-order zero-points $1^{st}Z$ from global memory to shared memory.
+Simultaneously, it also performs 2-order dequantization for scaling factors $1^{st}s$, corresponding to \ding{193}.
+The packed loop (Line 17-22) uses the dequantized scaling factors $1^{st}s$, 1-order zeros-point $2^{nd}Z$ and quantized weights $W_{int}$ to perform 1-order dequantization, and then loads input vector $X$ for multiplication, corresponding to operation \ding{194} and \ding{195}.
+Last, parallel reduction is performed to add partial results from all threads.